basp/pixlr/README.md

 }
 ```

 This will allow you to bypass the whole `Lock` thing completely.
 The `ToMatrix` will lock the bitmap in `ReadOnly` mode while it assembles the matrix.
-That matrix will be a seperate chunk of memory from your bitmap.
-This does mean that this operation consumes a lot of memory for a fraction of a second.

 ### mapping in place
 If converting to and from matrices is too slow or too memory consuming, you can also *map in place* directly into the bitmap memory.